novara754/risc-v_cpu/README.md

   - the `core` which combines the `register_file`, `decoder`, `alu`, and a program counter register and interconnects these parts to allow execution of instruction streams.

-The `definitions.vhdl` file contains common type definitions used by each of the modules.
+The `definitions.sv` file contains common type definitions used by each of the modules.

 Testbenches can be found in the `tb/` subdirectory.
 These testbenches provide behavioral tests for each of the previously described modules.
 These are mostly automated and will compare the